 On completion of this course, the student will be able to:

-- Understand and analyse standards spoken Persian, live or broadcast, interviews, talk shows and films on a variety of topics.
+- Students will be able to understand standards spoken Persian, live or broadcast, interviews, talk shows and films on a variety of topics.

-- Produce well-developed and detailed description and discussion on a wide range of topics.
-They can form an argument, highlighting significant points and give a presentation and engage in discussion with audience.
+- Students can give well-developed and detailed description and discussion on a wide range of topics.
+They can form an argument, highlighting significant points and also give a presentation and engage in discussion with audience.